VidunderGunder/simulated-8-bit-adder/README.md

 Personal experiment to practice TypeScript.
 Playing around with overload signatures, bitwise operators and logic.

+Type checks feel bloated to me - any tips to clean them up would be greatly appreciated!

 Inspired by [Crash Course's ALU-video](https://youtu.be/1I5ZMmrOfnA).

 ---